Verpous/mscripts/README.md

 First, you need to be using a streaming service that gives you this kind of information at all.
 I'll use MUBI in this example.
 Fortunately, there's the website [What's On MUBI](https://whatsonmubi.com/), where I can look up a movie and learn which countries it's available in, and crucially, when the movie is leaving.
 You need to take the date that the movie is leaving, and add it to the movie's description on your IMDb list **exactly in the format** YYYY-MM-DD.
 For example: "2023-07-25".

 What's On MUBI tells you in how many days the movie is leaving relative to today, not an absolute date.
 It's kind of a pain to manually do that math, so I included an additional little script to help you.
-Simply run: `bash when.sh 15` and it will output what the date will be 15 days from now in the correct format.
+Simply run: `when.sh 15` and it will output what the date will be 15 days from now in the correct format.

 Both mbrowse and when are capable of more than what I describe here.
 You can read the full description of what they can do with `-h`.

 ## mdist

 mdist is a bash script that takes JSON arguments in the same way that mbrowse does, and outputs a diagram of how movies from the list distribute over a parameter of your choice.
 You can check out the distribution of what days you watch movies on, rating distributions, and many more.
-For instance, if I run: `bash mdist.sh release-month-of-year movies`, I will get the distribution of when movies I've seen were released in the year:
+For instance, if I run: `mdist.sh release-month-of-year movies`, I will get the distribution of when movies I've seen were released in the year:

 ```
 Number of Movies Released Per Month of a Year